Coinward/smart-securities-standard/README.md

 Overview
 --

-Splash - S3 has grown out of the Splash Exchange's efforts to automate certain aspects of running a compliant alternatives exchange.
+Splash Securities Standard - S3 has grown out of the Splash Exchange's efforts to automate certain aspects of running a compliant alternatives exchange.
 Currently, it consists of a smart contract library and a typescript library for manipulating these contracts.
 However, the full scope includes a standard protocol that exchanges